marcelotduarte/cx_Freeze/doc/src/faq.rst

 How to install Patchelf
 -----------------------

-Patchelf is used in Linux and unix-like systems (FreeBSD, etc, except macOS).
+Patchelf is used in Linux and Unix-like systems (FreeBSD, etc, except macOS).
 In Linux, cx_Freeze 6.10+ installs it using :pypi:`Patchelf <patchelf>` wheels.

 If you have any trouble with it, because your platform is not supported by